Chinese City Of Wuhan Enacts City-Wide Lockdown In Attempt To Quarantine Deadly Coronavirus

-As the deadly coronavirus continues to spread from the city of Wuhan, in China, authorities decided to put the entire city on lockdown in an attempt to control the virus, reported The Guardian.
+As the deadly coronavirus continues to spread from Wuhan, China, authorities decided to put the entire city on lockdown in an attempt to control the virus, reported The Guardian.

 The virus was first detected in late December in Hubei province, of which Wuhan is the capital.
-Since the outbreak started, 17 people have been reported dead, most occurring in Wuhan.
+Since the outbreak started, 17 people have been reported dead, with most of the casualties in the city.
 The source of the outbreak is suspected to be a seafood market selling wild animals.
 The World Health Organization (WHO) believes that the virus originated in an animal and was passed along to a human, where it mutated and became transmissible from person to person.

 Officials estimate that at least 571 people have been infected with the coronavirus, which originates from the SARS family of viruses.
-As previously reported by The Inquisitr, the 2002 SARS outbreak infected thousands and killed 774 people worldwide, largely targeting the elderly demographic.
-In addition to concern for the health and well-being of Chinese citizens, authorities also fear that the new coronavirus will devastate the country’s economy, similar to the effects of the SARS virus in 2002.
+As previously noted by The Inquisitr, the 2002 SARS outbreak infected thousands and killed 774 people worldwide, largely targeting the elderly demographic.
+In addition to concern for the health and well-being of Chinese citizens, authorities also fear that the new coronavirus will devastate the country’s economy, similar to the effects of SARS in 2002.

 In Wuhan on Thursday, all transport links to and from the city were suspended, including buses, the subway system, and ferries.
 Additionally, airports and train stations were closed to outgoing passengers.
-Residents of the city are being encouraged to stay inside and avoid contact with anyone who may have come in contact with the virus.
+Residents are being encouraged to stay inside and avoid contact with anyone who may have come in contact with the virus.

+Due to the citywide panic, supermarket shelves and local markets have sold out of most products as people prepare to isolate themselves in their homes.
+Pharmacies have also reportedly sold out of face masks, following the orders for all residents and government workers to wear masks while in public spaces.

 Take Preventive Measure to be Safe from this virus.#CoronavirusOutbreak #coronavirus pic.twitter.com/9eYXeA0sK4